 In cases like these…

-Be just matter of finding the right diet for your dog.
-Some foods will irritate some dogs, and it’s your job (along with your vet) to find a diet that’s suitable for your pet.
-Or it could be that your dog is suffering from a viral infection or just experiencing too much stress in his or her life.
+Determining the “root” cause of your dog’s inflammation is the most challenging part of treating your animal.
+And how can that be treated/avoided?
+Now, it may be just a matter of finding the proper diet for your dog.
+Some foods will irritate some dogs, and it’s your job (along with your vet) to find a suitable diet for your pet.
+Or it could be that your dog is suffering from a viral infection or experiencing too much stress.

 One never knows…